Year 9 Options 2022

-I am writing to you as the Director of Progress in Key Stage 4; this means that I will be part of the educational journey of your child over the next two years alongside Mrs Sharon Rees who is the KS4 student support manager.
+I am writing to you as the Assistant Headteacher who oversees the pastoral side of your child’s journey in school.
+This means that I will be part of the educational journey of your child over the next two years alongside the Head of Year and Student Support Manager.

 It’s an exciting time for the students and for staff as we see many developments over the next couple of years.
 The journey obviously begins now as they look into and research their optional subjects and start to make decisions as young people about their futures.

 We welcome our Year 9 students into key stage 4 understanding the changes they face and although an exciting time, it can be one of uncertainty due to the fact it is a time of great change.
 We will look to explore all areas of your child’s potential together with your son/daughter as they start to make subject choices and consider their move into the exam years.

 During this transitional time in school we will explore subject areas never studied before, learn a little about subjects previously studied to understand how further study in these areas look and we also start the adventure of considering future careers more carefully and learning together about the pathways that can be followed to get to where the students want to be once GCSEs are done.

 In KS4 our relationships develop and our conversations will start to change to meet the maturing needs of the student.
 KS4 allows the students to be much more self-sufficient in school and we thoroughly enjoy working with them as they gain more independence which in turn allows the students to take more responsibility for their learning and the outcomes of each day in the classroom.

 We are always excited to welcome the year 9s into our KS4 community.
 We aim to work with them over the coming months as we help and support their transition and most importantly we work with them to ensure that decisions made now on subjects they hope to study during this next phase are the best fit for them.